 The paint on your car keeps elements like rain, hail, and dirt from compromising the quality of the metal underneath.
 Scratches create weak points in your car’s paintwork.
 This means that it’s possible for moisture to build up, making your car more susceptible to rust.
 Dents can also increase the risk of rust and corrosion – often posing an even higher risk than scratches, as they typically expose a larger surface area to moisture.

-How to go about repairing small dents and scratches
+How to address small dents and scratches:

-Claim through your insurer
+1. Make a claim through your insurer

-Sue the third party who is responsible for the damage
+2. Sue the third party who is responsible for the damage

-Find a reputable panel beater to do the repair
+3. Find a reputable panel beater to do the repair

 - Is the damage minimal enough to fix yourself?